 "I'd say it's for general play, not championship or pro level," McKenzie said.
 "You bring your family, and you have a good time."

-Three real five star reviews of Flip City from disc golfers on UDisc:
+Three real reviews of Flip City from disc golfers on UDisc: